Biden tests positive for COVID. Here are details about his diagnosis and treatment.

 Do we know what COVID variant he has?

-It is unknown what variant Biden has, but there have been recent projections of the latest variants across the U.S.
+An update from the president's doctor, released by the White House on Saturday, said genomic sequencing determined that Mr. Biden was infected with the KP 2.3 variant.

+According to the CDC, the KP .2.3 variant currently accounts for about one-third of new infections in the U.S.

-On Friday, the CDC projected that the KP.3 and KP.3.1.1 strains are now more than half of infections nationwide.
+Together, the CDC projected Friday that the KP.3 and KP.3.1.1 strains are now more than half of infections nationwide.
 Behind them are the KP.2 and LB.1 variants — two close relatives that are descendants of the JN.1 strain that dominated infections this past winter — which make up just over 30% of infections.

 Could COVID cause any complications?

-CBS News chief medical correspondent Dr. Jonathan LaPook told CBS News' John Dickerson Wednesday evening that he was "very interested" that Biden had been given a dose of Paxlovid.
+CBS News chief medical correspondent Dr. Jonathan LaPook told CBS News' John Dickerson on Wednesday evening that he was "very interested" that Mr. Biden had been given a dose of Paxlovid.

 "He has been on a blood thinner called apixaban, which is Eliquis," said LaPook.
 "And Eliquis does have an interaction with Paxlovid, which is why you have to be very careful when you give the two together.
 The Paxlovid can increase the level of the Eliquis."